rustyeddy/rustyeddy.com/content/software/testing.md

 ### Black Box Testing

-Blackbox tests have _no access or knoweledge_ of any _internal_ functions or data structures, other than the applications "Public Interface".
+Blackbox tests have _no access or knoweledge_ of any _internal_ functions or data structures, other than the applications "Application Programming Interface".

 > _System Tests_ are a standard form of _Blackbox Testing_